 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils have opportunities to interact socially with the whole primary age range regardless of age, ability or additional need.
 All children are a part of a class, a phase and a tribe.
 All pupils take part in trips and wider curriculum activities and appropriate risk assessments are completed for trips, visits and activities to ensure all pupils are safe and their needs will continue to be met whilst out of school.
-Classes across the key stages team up to share reading and learning activities where possible.
 All pupils share in the social experiences of school through OPAL lunchtimes, assemblies and playtimes.
 Social groupings within classes may be organised to support individuals.
 Small groups of children take part in social skills programmes and other emotional groups.
-Year Six have the opportunity to become school prefects, wellbeing champions and house captains if they display positive behaviours and effort in their learning consistently.
+Year Six have the opportunity to become school Tribal Team Leaders if they display positive behaviours and effort in their learning consistently.
 All children can become a school councillor, representing their year group at regular meetings and eco council.
 The pastoral team and all staff working individually use therapeutic activities, social stories, Draw and Talk and other pastoral interventions with individual children.
 Classes have key words in different languages to help support children with English as an Additional Language (EAL).
 Displays around the school have labels in different languages to reflect the school population and the languages curriculum.
 Individual buddy systems may be set up to supports children who require support in interacting and engaging during break/lunchtimes or for new arrivals.
 Individual 1:1 support may be provided for children with an EHCP in modelling and structuring interactions with other children.